sparks5969/Prompts4Edu/prompts/EconometricsLabs/Lab7/ProfChat for Lab 7.md

 - "Is the setup for testing interaction terms clear?"
 - "Do you need more examples of alternative coding techniques for econometric analysis?"

----

-This updated prompt ensures responses are specific to the student’s econometrics coursework, providing tailored assistance that enhances their understanding and application of core econometric concepts.
-Let me know if further adjustments are needed.